realpranav93/EVA5-JEDI/Captsone_EVA5/README.md

 resnet_layer 3 was frozen
 depth_layer 0 was frozen
 ```
 In this [notebook](https://github.com/realpranav93/EVA5-JEDI/blob/master/Captsone_EVA5/Capstone_eva5_pranav.ipynb) I have trained yolo and showcased that yolo_loss could be decreased and also showcased that all the decoders can also be trained simultaneoulsy.
-For yolo we have used the loss function used in stock yolov3 for depth a SSIM(structural similarity index measure) and MSE as loss.
+For yolo I have used the loss function used in stock yolov3 for depth a SSIM(structural similarity index measure) and MSE as loss.

-We have used tensorboard to log the training and here is the yolo_loss for the above training:
+I have used tensorboard to log the training and here is the yolo_loss for the above training:
 ![image](https://github.com/realpranav93/EVA5-JEDI/blob/master/Captsone_EVA5/images/yolo_loss.svg "yolo_training")

 fork_loss for the same training instance: